arcturusInk/I-O-CSV-File/README.md

 I focused more on code quality rather than performance.

 The program does the following:
 1. Reads data from the CSV file `hotels.csv`.
 The first line is a header which describes all field names.
+Headers are hotel_name, hotel_address, hotel_rating, contact, hotel_phone, and hotel_url.
 2. Validates the data.
 Kept it simple, with the following rules:
 - A hotel name may only contain UTF-16 characters.
 - The hotel URL must be valid (came up with my own definition what it means to be "valid").